-You may not realize it, but there are a number of different furnaces available to heat your home.
+You may not realize it, but there are several different furnaces available to heat your home.
 Gas and electric furnaces are traditional options that have plenty of advantages.
-Both work efficiently and quietly, so you can enjoy a comfortable living situation in the winter.
+Both works efficiently and quietly, so you can enjoy a comfortable living situation in the winter.

 Precision Heating & Air are your heating system and furnace experts.
 We can help you with all of your repair, installation, and maintenance needs!
 Check out the various types of furnaces and contact our team to schedule your appointment.